Sarah, 2017, oil on canvas, 65 × 50 inches. Images courtesy of the artist and Marlborough Contemporary, New York

 CDSBruce Springsteen’s biggest influence is John Steinbeck.

-KC Butchness has been misinterpreted in your work in the past.
+Butchness has been misinterpreted in your work in the past.

 CDSOh my god, it drives me crazy.